trade-copilot/ape-ai-docs/Use-Cases/Investor/Beginner/dividend-investing-strategy.md

 **For Finding New Opportunities:**
 ```
-Hey Money, I'm looking to add a new dividend stock to my portfolio.
+Hey Money Monty, I'm looking to add a new dividend stock to my portfolio.
 My criteria:
 - Sector: [sector or "any"]
 - Yield: [range like 3-5%]
 - Dividend growth: [e.g., 7%+ annually]